elau1004/Alembic-Branches-Example/README.md

 * The `script.py.mako` have been enhance with extra imports to better integrate SQLAlchemy model and example.

+## Setup:
+1. Clone this repo using: `git  clone https://github.com/elau1004/Alembic-Branches-Example.git`
+2. Install `pipenv` using: `pip install pipenv`
+3. Setup  your virtual environment and install the packages using: `pipenv update`
+4. Start your virtual environment using `pipenv shell`
+5. Continue to the "Deployment example" section.

 ## Create the migration scripts using alembic:
 The sample scripts that are checked in was generated and edited from the following execution of "`alembic revision`" command maximizing its CLI options.